pydicom/pynetdicom/dev/_sources/examples/relevant_patient.rst.txt

     from pydicom import dcmread
     from pydicom.dataset import Dataset

-    from pynetdicom3 import AE
+    from pynetdicom import AE
-    from pynetdicom3.sop_class import GeneralRelevantPatientInformationQuery
+    from pynetdicom.sop_class import GeneralRelevantPatientInformationQuery

     # Initialise the Application Entity and specify the listen port
     ae = AE(port=11112)